 After a delicious meal, we headed straight to the old gold mine located 110 km from Alice.
-The route gave us a foretaste of Kimberly, to which we are heading: a stone road, full of surprises, crossed by a dry river bed every few dozen meters.
-In two occasions it was a flowing river and our first independent experience of crossing it.
+The route to Arltunga Historical Reserve gave us a foretaste of Kimberly, to which we were heading: a stone road, full of surprises, crossed by a dry river bed every few dozen meters.
+It was a flowing river and our first independent experience of crossing it.

 The dirt tracks were so corrugated that the radio antenna unscrewed itself and fell on the side of the road!
 Duct tape proved to be handy again.
 However, the inconvenience of the road was played by the views – they were phenomenal!